CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 No tree, shrub, or plant of any kind on any Lot may overhang or otherwise encroach upon any sidewalk or other pedestrian way from ground level to a height of eight (8) feet.

 ##### Landscape Design Requirements
-* A minimum of one 15-gallon tree on all lots (live and planted in-ground).
+* A minimum of one 15-gallon tree in all front yards (live and planted in-ground).
 A cactus is an acceptable substitution so long as it is a minimum of five (5) feet tall when planted (not at full maturity).
 * A minimum of three 2.5-gallon shrubs must be maintained in the front yard at all times (live and planted in-ground).
 * Granite: approved size range from 1/4”-1” in size and must be of a natural earth tone color.
 White, green or red rock will not be approved.
 River rock may be used sparingly in accent locations only.
 * Woodchips may not be used as groundcover.